5 Best Off-The-Beaten-Path Destinations in Greece

 How to Get to Pelion: By private car or public bus from Athens (360 km) or Thessaloniki (252 km).
 You can also fly to Volos, the town port near Pelion.

-You are reading about fun off-the-beaten-track Greece destinations.
+You are reading about fun off-the-beaten-path Greece destinations.

 Gialova Greece, Peloponnese